|When to apply||After you get or renew a study/work permit (ideally, before your MSP expires)|

 Keep in mind:

-- Consider using a secure mailing method (such as Canada Post Xpresspost) if you apply by paper.
+- Consider using a secure mailing method (such as Canada Post Xpresspost) to mail your request.

 - You will receive a new BC Services Card (formally known as “BC CareCard”).
 Carry your card with you.